 What Can Go Wrong?

-Now that you know what are some of the red flags that could mean a bad experience for you, let’s look at what can go wrong if you end up hiring a shady moving company.
+Now that you know what are some of the red flags to watch out for with moving companies, let’s look at what can go wrong if you end up hiring a shady moving company.

 If you have a cheap moving company, chances are they don’t have the proper insurance or certification required.
 That means if something valuable gets broken or lost during the trip, you’re out of luck.
 Imagine losing a priceless family heirloom during the move and not getting any restitution.